pthom/hello_imgui/README.md

 #### Warning: main() signature with SDL

-Warning for SDL apps under iOS:
+Warning for SDL apps under iOS and Android:

 SDL uses a dirty hack in order to _replace your main() function by its own main() function_, which will then call your own main !